karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/api/Ling/Light_Realist/ListActionHandler/LightRealistListActionHandlerInterface/execute.md

-LightRealistListActionHandlerInterface::execute — Executes the list action (called via ajax) identified by the given action name and returns the ajax response.
+LightRealistListActionHandlerInterface::execute — Executes the list action (called via ajax) identified by the given action id and returns the ajax response in alcp format.